 The Institute brings you decision intelligence and trend analysis in all financial services sectors including banking and capital markets, insurance, and asset management.
 FS Viewpoints offers real-time reporting and commentary on current issues affecting the industry.

-Distribution can offer insurers a more secure path to sustainable competitive differentiation because it directly strengthens customer relationships, improving the ability of insurers to both acquire and retain customers.
+Distribution can offer insurers a more secure path to sustainable competitive differentiation because it directly strengthens customer relationships.

 Life insurance carriers should reduce the overall number of plans offered before replacing the underlying systems supporting incentive compensation.
 Without simplification before system transformation, carriers will re-platform legacy problems and miss out on many possible benefits.